soraasher/soraasher/README.md

 nyooyo, I go by ``tatsuma`` or ``ash``

-I'm very friendly. yes.

-when i say something uncomfortable/out of pocket, please tell me so I can adjust for you 😁.
-Or not, u can js go fuck urself off —(targeted on last line)

-!Important -• Always quiet if I have nothing to talk about / randomly stops talking out of blue

-i CANNOT properly give out advice or know how to comfort someone, but I try my best to.
-Do you have smth to say?
-Spill it out, I'll listen.
-Not comfortable talking abt it? that's okay, we could do smth else more fun or js chill, play games, watch & read together, etc. I'll do anything to distract you from having negative thoughts **IF** I feel like it.
-Overall, I'm not the best person to be vented on, I sincerely apologize.

-I have a lot of interests! anime, games (maybe), art, stories, music, etc
+I have a lot of interests! anime, reading, games (maybe), art, stories, music, etc

-i love yapping . if u know how to get me to talk  , embrace urself for a long period of time

-(2) Important ;i'm not that active on most social media platforms ——— (though I am Chronically online only on Tiktok)
+Important ;i'm not that active on most social media platforms ——— (though I am Chronically online only on Tiktok)

 apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn, etc